 ECTTA is the forum for experience exchange on treatment of patients with end-stage heart and lung failure.
 Our aim is to improve outcomes for the patients.

 EDTCO aims to support health care professionals to provide clinically effective programmes on organ and tissue donation, procurement and transplantation.

 EKITA is the Organ Expert Section of ESOT on kidney transplantation in Europe, providing a forum for kidney transplantation professionals to exchange scientific information and views aimed at providing the best service to European patients .

 The European Liver and Intestine Transplant Association (ELITA), previously known as the European Liver Transplant Association (ELTA), is a section of ESOT.
 Its membership represents the expertise on liver and intestinal transplantation in Europe.

 ELPAT is a European platform that brings continuity and progress in European research and dialogue on "Ethical, Legal and Psychosocial Aspects of organ Transplantation".
 ELPAT currently consists of over 160 experts from more than 25 European countries.

 EPITA is established to provide a forum for those working in the field of pancreas and islet of Langerhans transplantation or any other alternative form of beta cell replacement in Europe, to exchange scientific information and views related primarily to providing the best service for patients in Europe requiring pancreas or islet transplantation.

 VCA has opened a new era in the field of transplantation, reconstructive and restorative surgery.
 This Section brings together 10 representatives of major European teams at the forefront in this field.

-The ESOT Education Committee welcomes proposals for new educational activities from the ESOT community.
+The ESOT Education Committee welcomes proposals for new educational activities or scientific meetings from the ESOT community.
 If you wish to submit a proposal, please use the form below: